Grokzen/pykwalify/README.md

 ```

+## Examples

+The documentation describes in detail how each keyword and type works and what is possible in each case.

+But there is a lot of real world examples that can be found in the test data/files.
+It shows alot of examples of how all keywords and types work in practise and in combination with eachother.

+The files can be found here and it shows both schema/data combinations that will work and that will fail.

+ - `tests/files/success/`
+ - `tests/files/fail/`
+ - `tests/files/partial_schemas/`

 ## UTF-8 and data encoding

 If you have problems with unicode values not working properly when running pykwalify on python 2.7.x then try to add this environment variable to your execution